CSCD01/team_04-project/deliverable/2/process.md

 ![trello 7](./img/trello_7.png)

 The commit marking the end of this phase was [54f9584](https://github.com/CSCD01/team_04-project/commit/54f9584e87e5d26ae96956e88217467546200da4).
-The state of the deliverable at this stage can be found [here](https://github.com/CSCD01/team_04-project/blob/54f9584e87e5d26ae96956e88217467546200da4/deliverable/2/deliverable_2.md).
+The state of the deliverable at the end of this phase can be found [here](https://github.com/CSCD01/team_04-project/blob/54f9584e87e5d26ae96956e88217467546200da4/deliverable/2/deliverable_2.md).

 ## Test Development

 During the Test Development phase, we developed both **unit tests** and **acceptance tests** for each of the issues.
 The unit tests were committed on a separate branch for that issue (e.g. for issue 16389, the unit tests were first committed on branch `deliverable_2_16389`), to the affected unit test suite.
-After this phase, there new unit test(s), and the acceptance test(s), are failing because the implementation has not been completed.
+After this phase, the new unit test(s), and the acceptance test(s), are failing because the implementation has not been completed.

 Here are some snapshots of the Trello board throughout the **Test Development** phase.